· FODMAP Diet Guide · guides · 10 min read

 - 20 berries (28g) = ~1g fiber

-- Lower per serving but can eat throughout day
+- Lower per serving but you can eat them throughout the day

 - Rich in antioxidants